tomy2105/KnowledgeNotes/cpp/cpp11.md

 The expression `SomeStruct<Type1, Type2>::size` will yield 2, while `SomeStruct<>::size` will give 0.

-Some examples of usages of variadic template can be found [here](https://eli.thegreenplace.net/2014/variadic-templates-in-c/).
+Some examples of usages of variadic template can be found [here](https://eli.thegreenplace.net/2014/variadic-templates-in-c/) and in [Variadic.cpp](Variadic.cpp) example.

 ### New string literals